nathanin/avocado/README.md

 ```

 The model will freeze all the parameters and only learn the embeddings for the new cell types (or assays if you use `fit_assays` instead).
 Once those new embeddings are used you can impute any epigenomic experiments for the new cell types just as if they were part of the original model!

+#### Fork info
+Forked from @jmschrei/avocado to add multi-gpu support in Keras, functions to pull down + preprocess tracks from `.bigwig` files to `.npz`, and make compatible with Python 3. -NI